Sacro/dizplai-technical/README.md

 ### Polls and votes should be stored in a database of some sort
 - An sqlite database is being used, stored in `./.data/db.sqlite3`
 - Migration scripts are in `./server/database/migrations`, generated via Drizzle (an ORM)
+- Migrations are automated for tests, manual otherwise

 ### New polls should be created through an API
 - A RESTful API is available on `/api/polls`, for POSTing